-Coronavirus lockdowns aim to reduce contact between people.
-However, many professionals must go to their customers to work to earn a living.
+Lockdowns aim to reduce contact between people, such as when the coronavirus struck.
+However, professionals must go to their customers to earn a living.

 What can they do?

 There are three stages in a lockdown.
 Depending on the local situation, cities apply different sets of rules.

 Stage 1: basic precautions & stop community recreation